-- Question 1 (Yes/No): Did the applicant provide all the required information in the Applicant Information Section? - Question 2 (0-3 points): Did the applicant provide a description of their nonprofit organization to include symbolic value of the site as a highly recognized national or historical institution or significant institution within the community that renders the site as a possible target of terrorism? - Question 3 (0-2 points): Did the applicant provide a description of their nonprofit organization to include any role in responding to or recovering from events that integrate nonprofit preparedness with broader state/local preparedness efforts? - Question 4 (0-5 points): Did the applicant discuss specific threats or attacks against the nonprofit organization or closely related organization?
+- Question I (Yes/No): Did the applicant provide all the required information in the Applicant Information Section? - Question 2 (0-3 points): Did the applicant provide a description of their nonprofit organization to include symbolic value of the site as a highly recognized national or historical institution or as a significant institution within the community that renders the site as a possible target of terrorism and other extremist attacks? - Question 3 (0-2 points): Did the applicant provide a description of their nonprofit organization to include any role in responding to or recovering from events that integrate nonprofit preparedness with broader state/local preparedness efforts? - Question 4 (0-5 points): Did the applicant discuss specific threats or attacks against the nonprofit organization or closely related organization?